-Students are given personal time to be used as needed during their clinical rotations.
-Students must follow MIRS guidelines for use of this personal time.
+Students are given personal time to use as needed during their clinical rotations.
+Students must follow MIRS guidelines for the use of this personal time.

-If a student will be absent from clinic the student must notify the clinical site at least $\frac{1}{2}$ hour prior to the clinical start time to report the absence, and they must also log the absence in eValue with a note stating, "personal time".
+If a student will be absent from clinic or deviate from their scheduled time in any way, the student must notify the clinical site at least $\frac{1}{2}$ hour prior to the clinical start time to report the absence/deviation, and they must also log the absence in eValue with a note stating, "personal time".
 Absence from the clinic due to an emergency will be counted as Personal Time and must be reported to the Clinical Coordinator and the clinical site as soon as possible.
 Any clinical time missed beyond allotted Personal Time must be made up at a time arranged with and approved by the Clinical Coordinator.